 HISTORY OF FESTIVAL HALL - BEHIND THE SCENES

 Festival Hall, the largest performing arts centre in the Ottawa Valley, is the area's showcase for a wide variety of cultural events spotlighting both local and visiting talent.
 This 600 seat theatre is host to music, dance, theatre, recitals, lectures and fine art exhibits for audiences of all ages, reflecting the rich cultural diversity of the Ottawa Valley.
-Opening thirty five years ago in 1979, it was managed by an outside group for the past twenty-seven of those years.
+Opening thirty eight years ago in 1979, it was managed by an outside group for the past twenty-seven of those years.
 In 2012, a new vision for the Theatre has revived its stagnant status quo, creating an arts space that is beginning its rebirth as a vibrant venue.
 Festival Hall is home to Streetlight Theatre Company, Pembroke Symphony Orchestra, Kiwanis Music Festival, UTurn and the Sears Drama Festival.
 A number of other user groups including dance troupes, Algonquin College Speaker’s Series and independent promoters also make use of the facility.
 During the past two years the Director has also brought film, variety shows, the Canadian Comedy Awards Funniest Person in the Valley Semi Final, plays, speakers series, Sing a Longs, Salute to the Troops and many other events to life in the theatre.

 The Centre for the arts and its theatre form part of what is now the Equinoxe School property.
 It is leased by a municipal Consortium (joint venture of the Town of Petawawa, the City of Pembroke and the Township of Laurentian Valley) and its operations were previously outsourced to a not for profit contractor to provide management services.
 The Theatre has grown from a volunteer and sponsor driven organization to one which has full time staff in addition to its host of volunteers.
 Its growth makes it necessary to move from an Operational to a Results Based Business Model in addition to gaining its own governance independent of the mandate and mission of any management service contractor.

-In the past three years, under the leadership of Rick Wharton, Director, the following improvements have been made: new façade on box office, painting of entrance and three floors of the theatre, television in lobby, ticket system, new volunteers, profitable canteen, bar and popcorn stand, new washrooms, new Curtains, stage, Staging/Light/Fly Bar Rig, new Emergency Lights, new Sound Board, LED lights, breaker panels and switches, new Movie Screen , new dressing rooms, new programming including first ever documentary film festival and new attitudes!
+In the past five years, under the leadership of Rick Wharton, Director, the following improvements have been made: new façade on box office, painting of entrance and three floors of the theatre, television in lobby, ticket system, new volunteers, profitable canteen, bar and popcorn stand, new washrooms, new Curtains, stage, Staging/Light/Fly Bar Rig, new Emergency Lights, new Sound Board, LED lights, breaker panels and switches, new Movie Screen , new dressing rooms, new programming including first ever documentary film festival and new attitudes!
 All of this was done with very little budget, the commitment of the school board and Wharton's contacts in the entertainment industry.